jbanov/FOMC-statement-S-P-500-time-series-analysis/README.md

 - We run each paragraph of every FOMC statement through a **transformer-based sentiment model** (FinBERT/LLM-style), extracting `positive`, `negative`, and `neutral` probabilities as **numerical features**.
 - These transformer-derived features are merged with S&P 500 monthly return “regimes” (five buckets from strongly negative to strongly positive) aligned to the *next* FOMC meeting month.
-- On top of the transformer features, we train several deep models (MLP, 1D-CNN, attention-augmented MLP, ResNet-style MLP, and an autoencoder classifier) to predict whether the next regime will be **up vs. down/flat**.
+- On top of the transformer features, we train several transformer based models (MLP, 1D-CNN, attention-augmented MLP, ResNet-style MLP, and an autoencoder classifier) to predict whether the next regime will be **up vs. down/flat**.
 - In parallel, we build a more traditional **time-series feature set** (past returns, volatility, momentum, simple macro controls) and run linear models / regressions to benchmark the incremental value of the transformer sentiment.

 **Research question.**